entur/gbfs-loader-java/README.md

 ### Authentication

-The ´GbfsLoader` constructor, as well as the `GbfsSubscriptionOptions` have an optional `RequestAuthenticator` parameter.
+The `GbfsLoader` constructor, as well as the `GbfsSubscriptionOptions` have an optional `RequestAuthenticator` parameter.
 Use this with GBFS feeds that require authentication.

 Two implementations are provided in this library: `Oauth2ClientCredentialsGrantRequestAuthenticator`